 The Said is Dead concept suggests that the word said can be overused in writing—that a page of he-said/she-saids is unimaginative.
 These folk (whoever they are) insist that writers should be more original in tagging dialogue by using

 colourful intelligent alternatives, such as declare, announce, remark and so forth.

 Worse still, some of these dodgy infographics suggest that writers should mark dialogue with tags like chortle, breathe, gasp, and hiss.

-Sorry, but laughing and speaking are mutually exclusive activities–at least in my un-co body they are.
+Sorry, but laughing and speaking are mutually exclusive activities.
 Maybe gum-chewing walkers and other such contortionists can handle the dual act of chortling while talking, but I can’t.
-And as for breathing (inhaling) while speaking–Seriously.
+And as for breathing (inhaling) while speaking—seriously.
 Have you ever tried it?
 It’s a feat best left to didgeridoo players.

 The Incredible Vanishing Act of Said

 Said is magical.
 It’s there but it’s not.
 It does an important job for the reader and then Poof!
 It vanishes without a trace.
 On the other hand, declaring, intoning, stating, and sighing all demand attention: “Look at me!
 There’s a writer responsible for this clever stuff you’re reading, and s/he can use a thesaurus!”

 Freelance editor and former kidlit literary agent Mary Kole calls these dialogue markers “peacock words.”
 In her wonderful book, Writing Irresistible Kidlit: The Ultimate Guide to Crafting Fiction for Young Adult and Middle Grade Readers, she says: